pixelgrade/customify/readme.txt

 == Changelog ==

+= 2.5.1 =
+* Styling improvements to the Style Manager controls.
+* Fixed a strange bug that would result in a fatal error upon activation.

 = 2.5.0 =
 * JavaScript cleanup and performance enhancements
 * Fixed some bugs with the Style Manager.